Robbie Robinson (soccer)

-Robert "Robbie" Robinson Belmar (born December 17, 1998) is an American professional soccer player who plays for Major League Soccer club Inter Miami.
+Robert "Robbie" Robinson Belmar (born December 17, 1998) is an American former professional soccer player who played as a forward or winger.

 Club career

 Charleston Battery

 Robinson signed with United Soccer League side Charleston Battery on an academy contract ahead of their 2017 season.
-He made his professional debut on June 14, 2017, as an 88th minute substitute during a 3–2 loss to Atlanta United FC in the 2017 U.S. Open Cup.
+He made his professional debut on June 14, 2017, as an 88th-minute substitute during a 3–2 loss to Atlanta United FC in the 2017 U.S. Open Cup.

 Clemson Tigers

 Robinson played college soccer at Clemson from 2017 to 2019.
 He scored his first collegiate goal on September 22, 2017, against Pittsburgh.

 On January 4, 2020, Robinson won the Hermann Trophy, an award for the top college soccer player in the United States.
 On May 20, 2020, Robinson was named the ACC Male Athlete of the Year, an award for the top male player across all sports in the Atlantic Coast Conference.
-In the award's 67 year history, Robinson was the first male soccer player to win the award.
+In the award's 67-year history, Robinson was the first male soccer player to win the award.

 Inter Miami CF

 In December 2019, he was announced as having signed with Major League Soccer as a Generation Adidas player, and would be available in the 2020 MLS SuperDraft.

 Robinson was selected 1st overall in the 2020 MLS SuperDraft by Inter Miami.

 He made his MLS debut for Inter Miami against Los Angeles FC on March 1, 2020.

+On June 30, 2024, Robinson's contract with Inter Miami was terminated by mutual consent after the player had failed to make a single appearance during the season to date.

+Retirement

+On April 17, 2025, Robinson announced on his Instagram page that he had decided to retire from professional soccer due to injuries.

 International career

-Robinson is eligible to play for Chile and for the United States, since he was born in the United States to an American father and a Chilean mother.
+Robinson was eligible to play for Chile and for the United States, since he was born in the United States to an American father and a Chilean mother.

 On August 23, 2021, he was called up to the Chile national team.
 Days later, he arrived at Santiago before three matches for the 2022 FIFA World Cup qualification.
 On September 1, the day before the first match against Brazil, he received the nationalization documents and his Chilean passport.
-However, on the same day, Robinson returned to Miami citing he needed more time to decide which team to represent.
+However, on the same day, Robinson returned to Miami citing he needed more time to decide which country to represent.